RedHatInsights/curiosity-frontend/src/redux/README.md

 <a name="Actions.module_PlatformActions..getExistingExports"></a>

-### PlatformActions~getExistingExports(existingExports, notifications) ⇒ <code>function</code>
+### PlatformActions~getExistingExports(existingExports, callbacks) ⇒ <code>function</code>
-Get all existing exports, if pending poll, and when complete download.
-Includes toast notifications.
+Get all existing exports, if "pending" then poll, and when complete download.
+Includes toast notifications through the callbacks parameter.

 **Kind**: inner method of [<code>PlatformActions</code>](#Actions.module_PlatformActions)
 <table>